Optimizing over iid distributions and the Beat the Average game: The Beat the Average game

-Let us consider a concrete example of a die design that rigs the game in the casino's favour.
-The above proof with $m = 4$ suggests trying a four-sided dice with values $1, 2, 4, 8$ and equal probabilities.
-Then there are $4^3 = 64$ possible outcomes, among which we determine the winning ones for the casino are the following:

-\begin{itemize} \item If all three dice land differently: there are $4! = 24$ such outcomes, and we already know from the card version that $\frac{2}{3} \cdot 24 = 16$ of them are winning for the casino. \item If $A = B$ and $A \neq C$: there are $4 \cdot 3 = 12$ such outcomes, of which precisely those with $A < C$ are winning, which is $\frac{12}{2} = 6$ of them. \item Likewise if $A \neq B$ and $A = C$. \item If $A \neq B = C$: again there are $4 \cdot 3 = 12$ such outcomes, of which those with $A < B$ are winning, which is $\frac{12}{2} = 6$ of them. \item If all three are the same: none of these outcomes is winning. \end{itemize} Adding this up thus shows that there are $16 + 3 \cdot 6 = 34$ winning outcomes, resulting in a winning probability of

-for the casino, which finally gives them the edge in \Cref{game:beat_the_average}.
-So you should be wary of playing, or at least demand a higher payout if you win!

-The card version of the game is fair if the casino uses the cards \eqref{values_cards} and offers three times your bet if you win, since in this case the probability $\P{A<\frac{B+C}{2}}$ is exactly $\frac23$.
-However, by \cref{thm:dice_optimal}, such a fair game with winning probability $\frac23$ cannot be achieved with dice with discrete outcomes.
-It is still unclear if $\frac23$ in \Cref{thm:dice_optimal}, which is the supremum of the probability in \eqref{eq:dice_upper_bound} over all distributions on $\R_+$, can be achieved by distributions with no atom.
-We will come back to this question regarding attainability of the supremum in \Cref{section_open_problems}.

-Because the optimal winning probability of $\frac23$ cannot be achieved by dice with discrete distributions (as is always the case in practice), the casino decides to change the game: Allow customers to bring their own die and offer them a payout if $A < \frac{B+C}{2}$ (instead of $A \ge \frac{B+C}{2}$ in previous games).
+After enough customers have understood that the game is rigged against them by the casino having chosen the dice cleverly, the casino decides to change the game: Allow customers to bring their own die and offer them a payout if $A < \frac{B+C}{2}$ (instead of $A \ge \frac{B+C}{2}$ in previous games).

 \begin{game}[Bring Your Own Die] The casino invites you to bring one die with outcomes in $\N$ and arbitrary outcome probabilities.
-For a bet of \$2, the game master rolls the die three times to get $A,B,C$.
+After you pay \$2 to play, the croupier rolls the die three times to get $A,B,C$.
 You win \$3 if $A < \frac{B+C}{2}$ and lose otherwise. \end{game}

-Despite the apparent agency for customers in bringing their own die, and the possibility to get arbitrarily close to a fair game by choosing a suitable die, on average the casino always has a strict advantage by the non-achievability part of \Cref{thm:dice_optimal}.
+Despite the apparent agency for customers in bringing their own die, and the possibility to get arbitrarily close to a fair game by choosing a suitable die, on average the casino always has a strict advantage by the non-achievability part of \Cref{theorem:dice_optimal}.
 The player cannot argue that the payout should be strictly larger than $\$3$ either, since any strictly larger payout would be unfair to, and could objectively bankrupt, the casino.